uzakotim/testogram/README.md

 3) Modify your function in function.h
 4) Make sure all variables match in handleTest.h
 5) Write your tests in executeTests.h
+6) Open main.cpp and press run in VSCode or compile the main.cpp
 -------------------------
 - author - Timur Uzakov
 -------------------------